the-mrd/tacas-artifact/artifact/README.md

 Each subfolder contains its own source files.
 `lf-maude` contains the maude intepreter for lingua-franca.
-`lf-mc` contains the lingua franca compiler that automatically translates .lf files with analysis annotations into maude files that can be run by `lf-maude`.
+`lf-mc` contains the lingua franca compiler that automatically translates
+_.lf_ files with analysis annotations into maude files that can be run
+by `lf-maude`.
-`lf-rt-maude` contains the real-time analysis for lingua-franca.
+`lf-rt-maude` contains the real-time analysis support for lingua-franca.

 ## 🐳 Docker Environment